 By default they are full of wonder and awe for the world around them, and we simply need to promote that interest instead of stifling it into oblivion.

-For Pixie and her peers, the offer of outdoor play is always welcome – come rain or shine.
+For both my girls and their peers, the offer of outdoor play is always welcome – come rain or shine.
 Sure, they have their much-loved TV shows and characters; but if mummy or daddy is prepared to take them outdoors and get their hands dirty, all the better.

-Puddle splashing is one of our personal favourites; and, since I invested in the proper attire to enable us to do this, when the rains come (and they come often during summer 2016), we make a point of going out specifically for this purpose.
+Puddle splashing is one of our personal favourites; and, since I invested in the proper attire to enable us to do this, when the rains come (and they come often during summers in the UK), we make a point of going out specifically for this purpose.

-Equally, Pixie is mesmerised by the creatures she finds in the garden…as well as the damn ants she kept finding in the kitchen a few months ago!
-Admittedly, she takes greater pleasure in insects than mummy does, but I encourage it nonetheless and I’m proud of the fact that thus far I’ve resisted passing on my fear of arachnids.
+Equally, Pixie and Elfin are mesmerised by the creatures they find in the garden…as well as the damn ants they kept finding in the kitchen last year!
+Admittedly, they take greater pleasure in insects than mummy does, but I encourage it nonetheless and I’m proud of the fact that thus far I’ve resisted passing on my fear of arachnids to them.

-With all this in mind, I was intrigued when I first became aware of the concept behind Forest School, and thrilled to be asked to review a book dedicated to the philosophy.
-If you’ve not heard of it yourself, these institutes are springing up all over the country, and The Forest School Association (the independent representative body for the UK) gives the following definition:
+With all this in mind, I was intrigued when I first became aware of the concept behind Forest School, and pleased to be asked to review a book dedicated to the philosophy.
+If you’re not yet aware of it, these institutes are springing up all over the country, and The Forest School Association (the independent representative body for the UK) gives the following definition:

 ‘Forest School is an inspirational process that offers all learners regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland or natural environment with trees.’